asdf-format/asdf-standard/docs/source/schemas.rst

 * **version**: The version of the schema.
 See `versioning-conventions` for more details.

-Consider the schemas from the ASDF Standard as an example.
+Consider ASDF core schemas as an example.
 In this case, the **organization** is ``stsci.edu``, which is the web address of the organization that created the schemas.
 The **standard** is ``asdf``.
-Each individual schema in the ASDF Standard has a different **name** field.
+Each individual schema in the core schemas has a different **name** field.
 In the case of the :ref:`ndarray <core/ndarray-1.1.0>` data type, for example, the name is ``core/ndarray``.
 The version of `ndarray <core/ndarray-1.1.0>` is ``1.1.0``.
-Some other types in the ASDF Standard have multiple versions, such as ``quantity-1.1.0`` and :ref:`quantity-1.2.0 <unit/quantity-1.2.0>`.
+Some types in the core schemas have multiple versions, such as ``ndarray-1.0.0`` and :ref:`ndarray-1.1.0 <core/ndarray-1.1.0>`.

 While schema ids can be any valid URI, under this convention they always begin with ``http://``.
 The general format of the id attribute becomes::